Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Related Work

+The image relighting task aims to recover invisible regions in low-light images.
+A classic method for adjusting image brightness is Histogram Equalization (HE)~\cite{dalal2005histograms}, which globally modifies the pixel distribution.
+However, it overlooks local information, potentially leading to loss of details, amplified noise, and suboptimal color reproduction.
+Some classic methods~\cite{dalal2005histograms,pizer1987adaptive,pisano1998contrast,kim1997contrast,land1977retinex,jobson1997properties} adjust image brightness by different theories and provide an important foundation for future research.
+Hence, various enhanced techniques~\cite{pizer1987adaptive,pisano1998contrast,kim1997contrast} are proposed to further improve enhancement results.
+Additionally, the \textit{RetineX} model~\cite{land1977retinex}, inspired by the human visual system, has gained widespread usage in enhancing low-light images.
+This model assumes that an image can be decomposed into an illumination map and a reflection map, with the reflection map, which represents the enhancement result.

-The relighting task aims to recover invisible regions in low-light images.
-Some classic methods~\cite{dalal2005histograms,pizer1987adaptive,pisano1998contrast,kim1997contrast,land1977retinex,jobson1997properties} adjust image brightness by different theories and provides an important foundation for future research.
-With the rise of deep learning, a series of methods combine convolutional neural networks and \textit{RetineX} theory~\cite{wei2018deep, zhang2021beyond, zhang2020self} to achieve more accurate enhancement effects.
-Wei et al.~\cite{wei2018deep} first used RetineX theory with a deep neural network, employing a two-step approach of image decomposition followed by enhancement.
-Zhang et al.~\cite{zhang2021beyond} design a simple and effective network that maps the illumination and reflection maps to different subspaces, enabling separate correction of brightness and degradation.
+With the rise of deep learning, a series of methods combine convolutional neural networks and \textit{RetineX} theory~\cite{wei2018deep,zhang2021beyond,zhang2020self,kandula2023illumination,guo2023low} to achieve more accurate enhancement effects.
+Wei et al.~\cite{wei2018deep} first use RetineX theory with a deep neural network, employing a two-step approach of image decomposition followed by enhancement.
+Zhang et al.~\cite{zhang2021beyond} design a simple and effective network that maps the illumination and reflection maps to different subspaces, enabling separate corrections of brightness and degradation.
 However, these methods heavily rely on paired data for training, limiting their applicability.
 To address this limitation, Guo et al.~\cite{DCE_2020,dce++tpami} design a network to generate pixel-level curve parameter maps, which are then used to adjust low-light images.
 Zhang et al.~\cite{zhang2020self} propose an unsupervised relighting network based on information entropy and RetineX theory, which only uses low-light images for learning and outputs light and reflection maps.
-However, pretrained relighting networks cannot guarantee the optimal performance for person ReID tasks at night.
+However, pretrained relighting networks cannot guarantee the optimal solution for nighttime person ReID.